 No one wants to grow up to design a list.
 "Why is that in your portfolio?"
 Because it made peoples' lives easier.
-After research and iteration, the updated Pro Forma Invoice included tracking numbers, FOB terms, Final Destination, and Intermediate Shipper fields.
-The CSR literally jumped up and down laughing when it went live, saying, "You don't understand!
+When the Customer Service manager held the new invoices in her hand, she literally jumped up and down laughing, saying, "You don't understand!
 This is a TOOL we can USE!"
 I did understand; I'd seen them take customer calls asking where the order was.

 Price List Redesign

 The brief: Design a pricelist from scratch.
 It needs to be clear, clean, and accurate.
 Don't look at the current ones until you have a good grasp of what a pricelist can be.